slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/single_node_applications.md

 ![R-Studio Login Page](images/screenshot-rstudio-login.png)

 Where can this information be found?
 In the deployment parameters.
-The username and password can be found in the `rstudio.1:rstudio_user` and `rstudio.1:rstudio_pswd` parameters.
+The username and password can be found in the `machine:rstudio_user` and `machine:rstudio_pswd` parameters.
 The password was generated with the `ss-random` command from the deployment script and communicated through SlipStream to the user.